csterritt/mastro-blog/data/vancouver/moa/about.md

 ## IDG_20251102_154332_999.jpeg

-One of the house identification poles from one of the indiginous peoples.
+One of the house identification poles from one of the indiginous peoples of the area.